 H.H., A Dream About Fairies.
 St. Nicholas, August 1877: pp. 649-651.

 H.H., The Shining Little House.
 St. Nicholas, February 1879: p.
 235.

-Note: These books and pamphlets were removed from the collection and
+Note: These books and pamphlets were removed from Ms 0020 and cataloged separately:

 Book 1: Manypenny, George W., Our Indian Wards.
 Cincinnati, Robert Clarke